Real Estate Sphere of Influence Guide - CloseDaily

 Your sphere of influence is your goldmine.
 Not your website.
 Not your ads.
 Not your social media followers.
-Your real money comes from the people who know, like, and trust you—and there’s science backing this up.
+Your real money comes from the people who know, like, and trust you, and there’s data backing this up.

-Research from the National Association of REALTORS shows that 76% of real estate transactions involve a referral source.
+According to the National Association of REALTORS® 2024 Profile of Home Buyers and Sellers, 76% of real estate transactions involve a referral source, a friend, family member, neighbor, or past client connecting the buyer or seller to an agent.
 Yet most agents treat their sphere like an afterthought, sending a birthday card in December and wondering why the phone doesn’t ring.

 This isn’t about being busy.
 It’s about being strategic.
-The top 1% of agents don’t chase strangers—they systematically nurture relationships with people who’ve already proven they’ll do business with them.
-They’ve weaponized their sphere, and you can too.
+The top 1% of agents don’t chase strangers, they systematically nurture relationships with people who’ve already proven they’ll do business with them.
+They’ve built a sphere system, and you can too.

-Here’s what separates the $500K agents from the $2M agents: consistent, intentional contact with a well-organized sphere.
+Here’s what separates the $500K agents from the $2M agents in my market: consistent, intentional contact with a well-organized sphere.
 No gimmicks.
 No desperation.
 Just relentless focus on the people closest to you.

 What Actually Is Your Sphere of Influence?